Minimum Wage Rates by State and Municipality

 To help ensure that the minimum wage keeps pace with the rising cost of living, many states and municipalities adjust (or will adjust) their minimum wage rates annually.
 Others adjust their minimum wage rates periodically through legislation or ballot initiatives.

 This chart sets forth the state minimum wage rates for all 50 states plus the District of Columbia.
-It also covers selected local minimum wage ordinances that apply to most or all employees who work within a particular jurisdiction, in contrast to ordinances that apply only to specific types of employers (such as those in Long Beach, California, and SeaTac, Washington) and to living wage1 ordinances that apply only to employees of local governments and the contractors they hire.
+It also covers selected local minimum wage ordinances that apply to most or all employees who work within a particular jurisdiction, in contrast to ordinances that apply only to specific types of employers (such as those in Long Beach, California, and SeaTac, Washington) and to prevailing wage or living wage1 ordinances that apply only to employees of local governments and the contractors they hire.

 Employer coverage, employee exemptions, tip credit rules, subminimum wages, youth opportunity wages and other provisions that may affect the minimum wage vary by jurisdiction.
 Further details are available by clicking on the state's or locality's name.